bjorn/qml-widgets/README.md

 # QtWidgets QML module

 This module provides experimental bindings for the QtWidgets module to QML.
-The idea is to see whether it's feasible to create traditional QtWidget-based applications based on the Qt QML engine.
+The idea was to see whether it's feasible to create traditional QtWidget-based applications based on the Qt QML engine.

 ## Example